ccn-ccn/MyTV/README.md

 [ You: ] "Open Retro Games"
 [ Agent: ] "Launching RetroPie Emulator..."
 [ You: ] "Switch to video conference"
-[ Agent: ] "Starting Jitsi Meet session with camera and mic..."
+[ Agent: ] "Starting Meet session with camera and mic..."
 [ You: ] "Stream screen to living room TV"
 [ Agent: ] "Broadcasting via VNC to connected Sharp 4K display"
 ```